SkillSight: Efficient First-Person Skill Assessment with Gaze: Introduction

+Among the sensing modalities on smart glasses, we hypothesize that \emph{gaze} is uniquely informative for assessing skill.
+Gaze complements vision: together, they reveal not only what the user is attending to, but also their intention \cite{EyeBeholder,GIMO}.
+This synergy exposes fine-grained execution details that cameras alone cannot capture.
+In cognitive science, it is well known that people often fixate on objects they intend to manipulate or evaluate~\cite{psy_decisionmaking}, while in domains as broad as sports~\cite{psy_gazesport}, surgery~\cite{psy_surgerytraining}, and music~\cite{eyepiano}, experts display distinctive gaze patterns that enable them to execute complex motor actions more skillfully.
+For example, volleyball experts fixate earlier on the ball’s contact point with their arms compared to novices~\cite{psy_gazesport}, while skilled soccer players allocate more gaze to their surroundings while handling the ball~\cite{psy_soccer_intro}, and the final steady fixation of the \emph{quiet eye} is a signature not only of skilled athletes~\cite{Vickers1996} but also skilled surgeons~\cite{Vickers2011Surgery,Causer2014}, drivers~\cite{Vickers2016Driving}, and musicians~\cite{DraiZerbib2012}.
 Could incorporating gaze into AI skill assessment provide such access to the cognitive and motor processes underlying an individual's actions, allowing more accurate estimates?
 To this end, we introduce SkillSight, a two-stage multimodal learning framework for first-person data.
 First, we train a teacher model SkillSight-T that integrates egocentric video and gaze to capture skill-related features.
 SkillSight-T generalizes across in-the-wild scenes by modeling interactions between gaze and action, encoding object fixations and transitions from gaze-cropped images, and modeling the dynamic gaze patterns.
 In the second stage, we train a student model SkillSight-S that relies \emph{only} on gaze as input \KG{and keeps the camera off during inference---significantly reducing power consumption, while also increasing user privacy.} To connect action, skill, and gaze, we train SkillSight-S via knowledge distillation, transferring visual information from SkillSight-T into gaze.
 Gaze signals encode spatial and temporal patterns of attention (e.g., fixations, saccades) that correlate closely with visual cues in egocentric video, enabling SkillSight-S to infer skill-related features without \KG{RGB} input.